By Organitek

 Nitrogen deficiency is one of the more common deficiencies in cannabis and the symptoms are pretty easy to spot.
 Any dedicated cannabis grower should be able to tell whether his or her plants need more nitrogen fairly quickly.

-- Next the growth of the plant it stunted as flowers, branches, and leaves star to become dormant
+• Next the growth of the plant is stunted as flowers, branches, and leaves star to become dormant

 Phosphorus deficiency (P)